 Far from it.
 CFS delivers many advantages in the construction of structural, load bearing walls as well.

-CFS is deployed worldwide for structural framing, in buildings of all sizes and purposes.
+Cold formed steel, also known as light gauge steel or LGS, is deployed worldwide for structural framing, in buildings of all sizes and purposes.
 These include multi-story projects, meeting engineering compliance to local design and building codes and to last as long as any building erected using traditional materials.

 Because CFS, with the help of technical software (like, FRAMECAD Structure), can be engineered and designed to be load-bearing, and because of its unique physical characteristics, CFS makes for a superior structural framing material.

 Specific factors of CFS as a structural wall framing solution

 FRAMECAD Structure software makes real time calculations, analyse loads, deflection and other forces to making it an easy process to check for compliant engineering.
 Cold Formed Steel construction designed with FRAMECAD Structure are engineered to withstands earthquakes and catastrophic weather events, such as tsunamis, tornadoes, and hurricanes, when used in structural framing.

 Load-bearing walls made with CFS can be utilized both in sheathed panel shear wall systems, and in light frame strap braced wall systems.
 In either case, the steel supplies the lateral resistance needed for any typical building’s durability, whether the application is residential, commercial, or public works.

 Misconceptions about CFS applications

 As CFS grows in usage among developers worldwide, a few misconceptions about CFS remain, specifically around its strength and load-bearing qualities:

 Misconception #1.
 CFS can only be used in interior walls that are not crucial to a building’s structural integrity